lluisvalerodelai/8-bit-Computer/README.md

 # 8-bit-Computer

-Turing Complete 8-bit computer implemented completley from scratch in Logisim
+8-bit computer implemented completley from scratch in Logisim